microsoft/Windows-universal-samples/Samples/TouchKeyboardTextInput/README.md

 # Touch keyboard text input sample

-This sample shows how to enable optimized views on the touch keyboard by using input scopes and input types with controls with the [**TextBox**](http://msdn.microsoft.com/library/windows/apps/br209683) and [**RichEdit**](http://msdn.microsoft.com/library/windows/apps/br227548) Extensible Application Markup Language (XAML) controls.
-Also, this sample demonstrates spell checking by using the [**IsSpellCheckEnabled**](http://msdn.microsoft.com/library/windows/apps/br209688) property, and it shows text prediction by using the [**IsTextPredictionEnabled**](http://msdn.microsoft.com/library/windows/apps/br209690) property.
+This sample shows how to enable optimized views on the touch keyboard by using input scopes and input types with controls in the [WinJS.UI](http://msdn.microsoft.com/library/windows/apps/br229782) namespace, and with the [**TextBox**](http://msdn.microsoft.com/library/windows/apps/br209683) and [**RichEdit**](http://msdn.microsoft.com/library/windows/apps/br227548) Extensible Application Markup Language (XAML) controls.
+Also, this sample demonstrates spell checking by using the [**spellcheck**](http://msdn.microsoft.com/library/windows/apps/hh441107) and [**IsSpellCheckEnabled**](http://msdn.microsoft.com/library/windows/apps/br209688) properties, and it shows text prediction by using the [**IsTextPredictionEnabled**](http://msdn.microsoft.com/library/windows/apps/br209690) property.

 The input types shown in this sample are: